taisubmission23/Explain2Me/README.md

 ## Citation

 # How To Use
-The model weights and the entire project can be downloaded via [Google Drive](https://drive.google.com/drive/folders/1PR01qyMF10YaIbaob1W_j8x6Zs23a-yc?usp=share_link).
+The model weights and the entire project can be downloaded via [Google Drive](https://drive.google.com/drive/folders/124MVxHG1nVj9dxY0cnnAMiL8UpS9MKJ5?usp=share_link).

-## Acknowledgements
-Research presented in this paper was supported by the U.S. Department of Defense (Contract No. W52P1J2093009).
-The views and conclusions contained in this paper are those of the authors and should not be interpreted as represent- ing the official policies, either expressed or implied, of the U.S. Department of Defense or the U.S. Government.
-The U.S. Government is authorized to reproduce and dis- tribute reprints for Government purposes, notwithstanding any copyright notation here on.

 # Resources
 [TorchCAM](https://frgfm.github.io/torch-cam/)